KhamisiKibet/PySideExtn/README.md

 # update this import
 from PySide2, PyQt5, PySide6 or PyQt6 import QtCore, QtWidgets, QtGui

-from PySideExtn.RoundProgressBar import roundProgressBar #IMPORT THE EXTENSION LIBRARY
+from PySideExtn.RoundProgressBar import RoundProgressBar #IMPORT THE EXTENSION LIBRARY

 x = 0
 p = 1